rsk20/AlbanianRedCrossAPP/README.md

 - Used: Kotlin language,
 - JAVA for backend related part
 - XML for frontend related stuff
-- Gradle for database related stuff
+- MySQL for database related stuff
 - Flows of tabs and menus are created

 -------------------------------------------------------